ROCm/hipBLASLt/README.md

 # hipBLASLt
-hipBLASLt provides general matrix-matrix operations on top of AMD's Radeon Open eCosystem Platform [ROCm][] runtime and toolchains. hipBLASLt is created using the [HIP][] programming language and optimized for AMD's latest discrete GPUs. hipBLASLt provides some flexible API to let user set attributes for solution selection.
+hipBLASLt is a library that provides general matrix-matrix operations. hipBLASLt is created using the [HIP][] programming language and optimized for AMD's latest discrete GPUs. hipBLASLt provides flexible APIs to let users set attributes for solution selection.

 ## Documentation (TBD)
 TBD